misc-courses/web-cs105-f24/content/exercises/exercise04.md

 ## Objective

 Our goal is to make some (simplistic) generative art.
-The results will largely just be a random collection of colored lines, but hopefully you will find it somewhat aesthetically interesting (my son thought it looked pretty cool, but he was nine when I declared this, so take that as you will).
+The results will largely just be a random collection of colored lines, but hopefully you will find it somewhat aesthetically interesting (my son thought it looked pretty cool, but he was nine at the time, so take that as you will).

 ## Composing a predicate